xivapi/xivapi-ruby/README.md

 client = XIVAPI::Client.new(api_key: 'abc123', language: 'en', poll_rate: 30, tags: ['cool', 'dude'])
 ```

 Now that you have a client, you can use it to contact the API.
 Examples have been provided below for the various endpoints.
-For the full list of endpoints and their parameters, please reference the [requests](https://github.com/mattantonelli/xivapi-ruby/blob/master/lib/xivapi/request.rb) code and accompanying documentation.
+For the full list of endpoints and their parameters, please reference the [request documentation](https://mattantonelli.github.io/xivapi-ruby/XIVAPI/Request.html).

 ### Response data
 The data returned from the API is automatically converted into [OpenStruct](https://ruby-doc.org/stdlib-2.0.0/libdoc/ostruct/rdoc/OpenStruct.html) objects with snake_cased keys.
 If the request returns multiple results (e.g. character search), it will be provided to you in the form of an `XIVAPI::Paginator` object.
 The paginator is [Enumerable](https://ruby-doc.org/core-2.4.1/Enumerable.html), allowing you to access the data with methods like `first`, `each`, `map` and `to_a`.